Professor Adrian Streete

-Dr Adrian Streete is Senior Lecturer in English Literature, 1500-1780.
+Adrian Streete is Professor of Early Modern English Literature and Religion.
 He works on the relationships between early modern literature and religious, political, and philosophical thought.
 He is the author of two monographs, Apocalypse and Anti-Catholicism in Seventeenth-Century English Drama (Cambridge University Press, 2017), and Protestantism and Drama in Early Modern England (Cambridge University Press, 2009; paperback edition, 2011).
 He is the editor of Early Modern Drama and the Bible: Contexts and Readings, 1570-1625 (Palgrave Macmillan, 2012), and his co-edited volumes include Filming and Performing Renaissance History (Palgrave Macmillan, 2011), and The Edinburgh Companion to Shakespeare and the Arts (Edinburgh University Press, 2011).
 For reviews, see below under 'Additional Information'.

 Adrian has published on authors including Marlowe, Shakespeare, Middleton, Greville, Cartwright, and Quarles, and on subjects such as biblical exegesis, Arminianism and literary culture, drama and the passions, conciliarism, prophecy, and natural law.
 Other interests include Protestantism; anti-Catholicism; early modern epistemology, scepticism, and speculative philosophy; polemical culture; apocalypticism; early modern poetry and politics; operatic adaptations of Shakespeare.